scipy/scipy/doc/source/tutorial/ndimage.rst

     in arbitrary dimensions.
 IEEE Trans.
 PAMI 25, 265-270, 2003.

-    The function :obj:`distance_transform_bf` uses a brute-force algorithm to calculate the distance transform of the input, by replacing each object element (defined by values larger than zero) with the shortest distance to the background (all non-object elements).
+    The function :func:`distance_transform_bf` uses a brute-force algorithm to calculate the distance transform of the input, by replacing each object element (defined by values larger than zero) with the shortest distance to the background (all non-object elements).
 The